-While the Raspberry Pi 2, 3, and 3 B+ remained featured a pretty similar form factor, the Raspberry Pi 4 ushered in the greatest change overall.
+While the Raspberry Pi 2, 3, 3 A+, and 3 B+ remained featured a pretty similar form factor, the Raspberry Pi 4 ushered in the greatest change overall.
 With its impressive hardware overhaul came a new form factor that fractured compatibility with previous Raspberry Pi cases.
 Similarly, Raspberry Pi 4 hardware updates broke support for previous operating systems.
 As such, certain Chrome OS images fail to boot on the Raspberry Pi 4.
 But Flint OS, now known as Fyde OS, offers a Chromium OS Raspberry Pi 4 image that works really well.

 What about Chromium OS Downloads and ISOs for Other SBCs?